A greener bus fleet

 Complete overhaul of indoor and outdoor signage, matching the métro’s new signage.

-for Mont-Royal bus garage
+Quite a challenge for Mont-Royal bus garage

 The first hybrid bus discretely moved into the Mont-Royal bus garage on March 30, 2016, fresh off the assembly line at the Nova Bus plant in Saint-Eustache.